-Our intention is to create education and awareness around the growing Universal Basic Income movement, which, while not a silver bullet, has the great potential to bring about positive societal transformation.
+Our intention is to create education and awareness around the growing Universal Basic Income movement, which has the great potential to bring about positive societal transformation.
 The issue of basic income is neither left nor right.
 It's forward.

 We are in development on a feature length documentary about Universal Basic Income.
 We are focused on illuminating the impact and experience of UBI by humanizing the experiments and pilots proliferating across the globe.

 In exploring these various examples of Basic Income in action, we have pinpointed the most impactful results that a Basic Income has on real people.
 Through the art of film we are capturing the impact and effect of people receiving a basic income in these communities.

 We will be focusing on specific, key characters in each of the following locations:

 JOBS IN AN AUTOMATED FUTURE